- submitted by Labour Against the Witchhunt and Sheffield Labour Left

 The Labour Left Alliance was set in July 2019 to bring together groups and individuals on the Labour Left in order to build a democratic, principled and effective alliance that:

 - organises democratically and transparently;

-- both supports Corbyn against attacks by the right, and is independent and able to criticise the leadership when necessary;
+- both supports a left leadership against attacks by the right, and is independent and able to criticise our left wing leaders when necessary;

 - opposes racism, anti-Semitism, Islamophobia and all other forms of discrimination and is consistently internationalist, a stance which by definition includes support for the democratic and national rights of the Palestinians;

 - opposes attempts to conflate anti-Zionism with antisemitism and opposes the witch-hunt against Jeremy Corbyn and the left;

 - campaigns to radically transform and democratise the Labour Party and the trade unions;